chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 The primary cluster will be active and regular backups will be performed using `chef-automate backup create`.
 At the same time, the disaster recovery cluster will be restoring the latest backup data using `chef-automate backup restore`.

-When a failure of the primary cluster occurs, failover can be accomplished through updating DNS records to the DR cluster, alternatively, many commercial load balancers can be configured to handle routing traffic to a DR cluster in the event of a failure.
+When a failure of the primary cluster occurs, failover can be accomplished through updating DNS records to the DR cluster Load balancer.

 ### Caveat with the above approach